hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 Trade Ally and Contractor Opportunities
 ***************************************

-Participation in Home Performance or other energy-efficiency programs can help contractors increase access to financing or incentives and align with marketing and education efforts to promote their business.
+Participation in home performance or other energy-efficiency programs can help contractors increase access to financing or incentives and align with marketing and education efforts to promote their business.
 HPXML lets contracting companies develop or procure systems that ease the burden of reporting to